kumahq/kuma-website/app/_src/policies/introduction.md

 #### Example tables

-These are just examples, remember to check the docs specific to your policy!
+These are just examples, remember to check the docs specific to your policy.

 {% tabs targetRef useUrlFragment=false %}
 {% tab targetRef Sidecar %}